qupath/qupath-docs/docs/starting/first_steps.md

 ### Setting the pixel size

 The pixel size is used extensively by QuPath.
-This is why it is good practice to make sure it's correct or any measurements could be wrong.
+This is why it is good practice to make sure it's correct or any measurements could be incorrect.

 If stored in the image file, QuPath should automatically fetch the pixel size and display it under the **Image** tab as seen in the figure above ('Pixel width' & 'Pixel height').
 If not, you can set the pixel size manually by double-clicking on either row and type the correct values.